Gower

 No beach (mud, and the tide goes out too far), but you can swim off the promenade in deep water at high tide.
 Do not swim at mid tide (currents) - the sea would be too low anyway.

-Not much of the "Mumbles Mile" remains.
-The seafront road was once lined with pubs, now redeveloped into hotels and flats.
+Not much of the historic "Mumbles Mile" (of seafront pubs) remains.
+The seafront is now redeveloped into hotels and flats.
 Only The Village Inn (dog friendly), and the The George (large food pub) about half way to the pier, remain.
-The action's moved to mega bars in Wind Street, Swansea.
+The action's moved to Swansea's town centre mega bars on Wind Street.

 Oystermouth Castle